Crews rush to repair dam central to Northern California life

 But the governor said at a news conference that he’s “sure that California and Washington will work in a constructive way.
 That’s my attitude.
 There will be different points of view, but we’re all one America.”

-The governor said he doesn’t plan to go to Oroville and distract from efforts, but he tried to reassure evacuees.

-“My message is that we’re doing everything we can to get this dam in shape and they can return and they can live safely without fear,” Brown said.

-But evacuee Kelly Remocal said she believed the public officials working on the problem are “downplaying everything so people don’t freak out.”
+Evacuee Kelly Remocal said she believed the public officials working on the problem were “downplaying everything so people don’t freak out.”

-Associated Press writers Kristin J. Bender and Olga Rodriguez in San Francisco, Ellen Knickmeyer in Sonoma and Justin Pritchard, Brian Melley and Andrew Dalton in Los Angeles also contributed to this report.
+Associated Press writers Kristin J. Bender, Paul Elias and Olga Rodriguez in San Francisco, Ellen Knickmeyer in Sonoma and Justin Pritchard, Brian Melley and Andrew Dalton in Los Angeles also contributed to this report.